Eaten Alive (album): The Eaten Alive Demos

 The Eaten Alive Demos as sung by Barry Gibb were made available as downloads on iTunes in October 2006.
 The album contained most of the songs except for the title track and "Chain Reaction".
-In the spring of 2009, when iTunes changed into DRM-free downloads with higher bit-rates; all of the Barry Gibb demos were no longer available.
+In the spring of 2009, when iTunes changed into DRM-free downloads with higher bit-rates, all of the Barry Gibb demos were no longer available.
 In August 2011 all of the Barry Gibb demos reappeared on iTunes shortly after the opening of the download store on his official website where many of the same tracks were available.
 Another demo of the title track by Michael Jackson is known to have been recorded, but, to this date, has not yet surfaced.

 Track listing

 Original release

+All tracks written by Barry, Robin and Maurice Gibb and produced by Gibb-Galuten-Richardson, except where noted.